dhoer/gitlab-secrets/README.md

 Note that `.gitallowed` works by adding secrets allowed to the git repo config file for the project on the gitlab server.
-It would require manual removal of a secret allowed, if a secret allowed was removed from the `.gitallowed` file.
+It would require manual removal of a secret allowed, if that secret allowed was removed from the `.gitallowed` file.